 Solution-Wide Code Inspections

 The majority of code inspections only need the source code of a single file to work and detect code issues.
-In addition to these inspections, ReSharper provides solution-wide warnings and suggestions, that target code issues only detectable in scope of entire solution:
+In addition to these inspections, ReSharper provides solution-wide inspections, that target code issues only detectable in scope of entire solution:

 - Most of them help detect unused non-private members (see the list below for details).

-- These issues are highlighted in the opened files in the same way as other issues, and they also appear in the Inspection Results Window when you run code inspection in specific scope.
-However, they do not appear in the Errors in Solution Window.
+- When the solution-wide analysis is enabled, issues detected by the solution-wide inspections are highlighted in the opened files in the same way as other issues, and they also appear in the Inspection Results window when you run code inspection in specific scope.
+However, they do not appear in the Errors/Warnings in Solution window.

 - As usual, for any such warning or suggestion, ReSharper provides one or several quick-fixes.